 Alistair Sawday’s French Bed and Breakfasts – or Chambres d’Hôtes as they’re called in French – was our bible during the four years we were posted to Paris.
 Our copy is old and starting to come apart, but we still use it when we return to France for a holiday.
-A fabulous way to get to know the country without having to spend a fortune on accommodation.
+A fabulous way to get to know the country without spending a fortune on accommodation.

 Over the years we’ve stayed in many picturesque villages – farmhouses as well as a few small chateaux – and enjoyed the company of a wide variety of hosts, both French and ex-patriot.
 Having dinner with your hosts, usually by pre-arrangement, is a very intimate experience and doesn’t suit everybody, but we love getting to get to know the locals.